-This case study presents the method of organizing and conducting childcare practices for people requiring round-the-clock care due to age, illness and / or disability, based on the example of the Helców Social Welfare Home in Krakow (the SWH), which has existed since 1890.
-It is a public unit of the Municipality of Krakow operating in the field of social assistance.
+Social Welfare Home for the elderly on the example of the Helców Social Welfare Homes in Krakow of the Municipality of Krakow operating in the field of social assistance.
 Currently, the SWH consists of 5 facilities with a total usable area of 19,873.10 m2, including one building with an auxiliary function (kitchen and laundry) and 4 facilities with 12 nursing and care teams (1 male, 4 female and 7 mixed).
 The SWH has 387 places for chronically somatically ill people, for whom it provides 24hour care (currently, out of 387 seats, 350 are occupied).